nnhjy/Spine-Samples/Readme.md

 		```
 		When `spinedb_api` package is in the list, it is good to go.

+4. Install Spine related jl package:
+	- pkg> dev "...path to SpineOpt folder...", pkg> dev "...path to SpineInterface folder..."

 ## (Recommanded) New approach to set up Spine working/development environment

 **Warning!!!**: Under this configuration, only running the `spinetoolbox` requires activating the conda environment.
-Once the `PyCall.jl` is configured to use the conda python, there is no need to activate the conda environment for `julia` related tasks, e.g. ***updating environment packages (doing this with the conda activated causes unnecessary error)***.
+Once the `PyCall.jl` is configured to use the conda python, don't activate the conda environment for `julia` related tasks, e.g. ***updating environment packages (doing this with the conda activated causes unnecessary error)***.

 **Note** When the `Python` version has a major change (e.g. 3.1x to 3.1y), its `conda` environment needs recreating with deleting the old environment first: